Skip to Main Content

 • Fill out your application: After you’ve chosen a lender, complete a full application.
 Check the information you provide thoroughly to avoid mistakes.
 Most lenders do a hard credit check when you complete a formal application, so if you’re applying to more than one, keep your applications within a 14-day period to limit damage to your credit score.

-Where to get home improvement loans
+Where to get a home improvement loan

 You can get home improvement loans from the same institutions as you would a personal loan.
-This includes most banks, online lenders, credit unions and peer-to-peer lenders
+This includes most banks, online lenders, credit unions and peer-to-peer lenders.

-• Online lender: Online lenders offer lower interest rates than other lending options.
+• Online lender: Online lenders may offer lower interest rates than other lending institutions.
 The offers may also be easier to compare since the application process is completed online.
 The applications are typically completed within minutes, but this depends on the lender.
 However, if your credit isn't where you want it to be, then starting with a peer-to-peer lender may be better for you.

 • Peer-to-peer lenders: Peer-to-peer lenders may offer lower rates than online lenders and are most likely to approve borrowers with a shaky credit profile.